Common Name: garden phlox

 Tolerate: Deer, Clay Soil, Black Walnut

-Grow in moderately fertile, medium moisture, well-drained soil in full sun to light shade.
+Grow in moderately fertile, medium moisture, well-drained soil in full sun to part shade.
 Best in full sun.
 Prefers rich, moist, organic soils.
+Also prefers moderate summer temperatures over the heat and humidity of the deep South.
 Needs good air circulation (space well and thin out stems as needed) to help combat potential powdery mildew problems.
 Intolerant of drought and needs to be watered in dry spells.
 Avoid overhead watering however.
 Appreciates a summer mulch which helps keep the root zone cool.
+For winter, cut plants to the ground and remove from the garden plus clean up all plant areas in order to minimize possible powdery mildew infection for the following growing season.
 Remove faded flower panicles to prolong bloom period and to prevent unwanted self-seeding (cultivars generally do not come true from seed).

 'Bright Eyes' is a garden phlox cultivar which typically grows in an upright clump to 1.5-2' tall.
 Fragrant, tubular flowers (1/2" to 1" diameter) with long corolla tubes and five flat petal-like lobes are soft pink with red eyes.
 Individual flowers are densely arranged in large, terminal, pyramidal clusters (panicles to 6-9" long) atop stiff, upright stems which seldom need staking.
 Long mid to late summer bloom sometimes extends into early fall.
 Narrow, opposite, pointed, lance-shaped leaves (to 5" long).
 Good fresh cut flower.
-The name Phlox is derived from the Greek word for flame.
 A Royal Horticutural Society of Great Britain Award of Garden Merit plant (1993).

 Phlox is not always an easy plant to grow well.
-Powdery mildew and root rot can be serious problems.
-Spider mites and plant bugs can also be a problem, particularly in hot, dry conditions.
+Phlox bugs, powdery mildew and root rot can be serious problems.
+Spider mites can also be a problem, particularly in hot, dry conditions.
+Taller stems may need staking.